ldapjs/node-ldapjs/docs/client.md

 Responses inside callback of the `search` method are an `EventEmitter` where you will get a notification for each `searchEntry` that comes back from the server.
 You will additionally be able to listen for a `searchRequest` , `searchReference`, `error` and `end` event.
-`searchRequest` is emitted immediately after every `SearchRequest` is sent with a `SearchRequest` param.
-You can do op like `client.abandon` with `searchRequest.messageID` to abandon this search request.
+`searchRequest` is emitted immediately after every `SearchRequest` is sent with a `SearchRequest` parameter.
+You can do operations like `client.abandon` with `searchRequest.messageID` to abandon this search request.
 Note that the `error` event will only be for client/TCP errors, not LDAP error codes like the other APIs.
 You'll want to check the LDAP status code (likely for `0`) on the `end` event to assert success.
 LDAP search results can give you a lot of status codes, such as